Arrhythmogenic cardiomyopathy: Genetics

 ACM is usually inherited in an autosomal dominant pattern, with variable expression.
 Only 30% to 50% of individuals affected by ACM will test positive to one of the known genetic mutations in chromosomal loci associated with the disease.
 Novel studies showed that mutations (point mutations) in genes encoding for desmosomal proteins (see intercalated disc) are the main causatives for the development of this disease.
 Recently it has been shown, that mutations in the desmin DES gene could cause ACM.
 Desmin is an intermediate filament protein, which is linked to the desmosomes.
 Different DES mutations cause an abnormal aggregation of desmin and associated proteins.
 The penetrance is 20–35% in general, but significantly higher in Italy.
 Seven gene loci have been implicated in ACM.
 It is unclear whether the pathogenesis varies with the different loci involved.
 Standard genetic screening test are currently tested and evaluated in different state of the art cardiovascular research centres and hospitals.
 Types include:

 Exercise-induced ARVC

-In recent years, several studies have found excessive long-term sports activity to be a cause of exercise-induced arrhythmogenic right ventricular cardiomyopathy (EIARVC).
-For some athletes ARVC might develop due to high-endurance exercise and it most often develops without an underlying desmosomal abnormalities, possibly only as a result of excessive right ventricular (RV) wall stress during very high volumes of training, which is known to be causing a disproportionate remodeling of RV.
+In recent years, several studies have found that excessive long-term sports activity can cause exercise-induced arrhythmogenic right ventricular cardiomyopathy (EIARVC).
+For some athletes ARVC might develop due to high-endurance exercise and it most often develops without an underlying desmosomal abnormalities.
+This could possibly be a result of excessive right ventricular (RV) wall stress during very high volumes of training, which is known to be causing a disproportionate remodeling of RV.

-In a 2003 study, 46 endurance athletes (mostly cyclists) presented with various symptoms suggestive of arrhythmia of RV origin.
-59% of participants testing met criteria for ARVC and another 30% for possible ARVC.
-And only 1 athlete of the group had a family history of hereditable ARVC.
+In a 2003 study, 46 endurance athletes, mostly cyclists, presented with various symptoms suggestive of arrhythmia of RV origin.
+59% of participants tested met the criteria for ARVC, and another 30% for possible ARVC.
+Only 1 athlete of the group had a family history of hereditary ARVC.

 Exercise-induced ARVC and athlete's heart have overlapping features.